digital-fabric/papercraft/README.md

 libraries.

 Papercraft automatically escapes all text emitted in templates according to the template type.
-For more information see the section on [sanitizing content](#sanitizing-content).
+For more information see the section on [escaping content](#escaping-content).

 ```ruby
 require 'papercraft'